yellow-footed-honeyguide/unpak/Readme.md

 # unpak - Universal File Extractor

-A powerful command-line utility for extracting various archive formats on Unix-like systems.
+A command-line utility for extracting various archive formats on Unix-like systems.

 ## Description

-unpak is a versatile file extraction tool that seamlessly handles multiple archive formats, including `.tar.gz` and `.zip`.
+unpak is a versatile file extraction tool that seamlessly handles multiple archive formats.
 With its user-friendly interface and efficient extraction capabilities, unpak simplifies the process of unpacking files on Unix-like operating systems.

 ## Features
 🌋 Multi-Format Mastery 📦

-unpak effortlessly tackles `.tar.gz` and `.zip` archives, ensuring you never get stuck with an unsupported format again!
+unpak effortlessly tackles rigth now:
+- `.tar.gz`
+- `.zip`
+- `.7z`

 🌋 Command-Line Convenience ⌨️

 Experience the power and efficiency of a command-line utility, designed for seamless integration with your favorite Unix-like environment.

-🌋 Robust and Reliable 🛡️

-Built with industry-standard libraries (`zlib` and `libarchive`), unpak delivers rock-solid performance and unwavering reliability.

-🌋 Efficient Extraction 🚀

-Optimized algorithms and streamlined processes ensure lightning-fast extraction times, saving you precious time and effort.
+🌋 Almost zero overhead 🦾

+A utility written in pure C with a couple of C shared libraries.

 🌋 Cross-Platform Compatibility 🌐